Violence against women in Mexico: Alternative perspective

+Colonialism, neoliberalism, and gender-based violence in Mexico: A postcolonial analysis

 The systemic violence against women in Mexico is deeply rooted in the nation's colonial and post-colonial history.
 Understanding the contemporary crisis of gender-based violence, including the alarming rates of femicide, requires tracing the layered impact of colonialism, neoliberal economic reforms, and cultural norms shaped over centuries.
 This essay examines how these structural and historical forces continue to shape gender roles and perpetuate violence against women in Mexico.